BackofenLab/IntaRNA/README.md

 For some RNAs additional accessibility information is available.
-For instance, it might be known from experiments that some subsequence is unpaired or already bound by some other factors.
+For instance, it might be known from experiments that some subsequence is unpaired or already bound by some other factor.
 The first case (unpaired) makes such regions especially interesting for interaction prediction and should result in no ED penalties for these regions.
 In the second case (blocked) the region should be excluded from interaction prediction.